With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 Now check out this aged and worn finish on this furniture flip with SaltWash and paint.

-You can’t deny that this coffee table looked like it should be headed to the trash!
+At first this table looked like it should be headed to the trash!

-But with a little elbow grease and chalk paint this flea market flip is transformed!
+But with a little elbow grease and chalk paint this piece is now transformed into a farmhouse style coffee table!

-No doubt that flipping a flea market find can be profitable.
+No doubt that flipping a thrift store find can be profitable.

 This pub table was quickly transformed with paint and sold for a good profit.